grafana/grafana/docs/sources/administration/provisioning.md

 - name: Graphite
   # <string, required> datasource type.
 Required
   type: graphite
-  # <string, required> access mode. direct or proxy.
+  # <string, required> access mode. proxy or direct (Server or Browser in the UI).
 Required
   access: proxy
   # <int> org id. will default to orgId 1 if not specified
   orgId: 1